-A Anadiad

-Application : Applied

-Explanation on : In line with the MCCG, the positions of the Chairman and CEO of AAGB

-application of the are held by different individuals to maintain effective check and

-practice balance.

-The Chairman, Datuk Kamarudin bin Meranun takes the lead in engaging with the Government, aviation regulators and airport authorities in Malaysia and markets where the Group currently and will potentially operate.
-Based on his extensive experience in international finance, he is also the key person in handling very large and critical financing needs of the Company, and oversees the overall governance of the Company, its subsidiaries and associate companies.
+Application : Applied la la management FF Explanation on application of the practice : In line with the MCCG, the positions of the Chairman and CEO of Capital A are held by different individuals to maintain effective check and balance.
+The roles and responsibilities of the Chairman, Datuk Kamarudin bin Meranun, have been clearly specified in Paragraph 6.6 of the Board Charter.
+Based on his extensive experience in international finance, the Chairman is also the key person in handling very large and critical financing needs of the Company, and oversees the overall governance of the Group.
 Tan Sri Anthony Francis Fernandes is a Non-Independent Executive Director and the CEO of the Company.
-As the CEO, he is the driving force behind the digital strategy of the Group and provides overall leadership in building brand value, reducing costs and driving efficiencies in order to improve the performance of the airline and other associated airlines in the Group.
-The division of the roles and responsibilities of the Chairman and CEO, ensuring a balance of power and authority are as set out in the Board Charter.

-Explanation for : departure

-red to complete the columns below.
-Non-large companies are encouraged
+As the CEO, he is the driving force behind the digital strategy of the Group and provides overall leadership in building brand value, reducing costs and driving efficiencies to improve the performance of the airline and other businesses in the Group.
+The division of the roles and responsibilities of the Chairman and CEO are as set out in the Board Charter.
+Explanation for departure : Large companies are in to complete the colun • ed to complete the columns below.
+Non-large companies are encouraged clow.
+Measure : Timeframe :

-to complete the columns b elow.

-Measure :

-Timeframe :